ericqweinstein/ruben/README.md

 You can extend Ruben's functionality by adding scripts to `/scripts`.
 Each script should be a `.rb` file that instantiates a new `Listener` object, like so:

+    thing_to_do lambda do
+      # Arcane magicks go here
+    end

-    Listener.new(/Regexp/, "response string")
+    Listener.new(/Regexp/, thing_to_do)

 Ruben's listeners hear every incoming IRC message.
-If a listener's Regexp matches the inbound message, Ruben will respond with the associated text string.
+If a listener's Regexp matches the inbound message, Ruben will call the associated lambda.